Miami Beach Senior High School: Films and productions shot at Beach High

 An episode of MTV's MADE, a self-improvement reality television series, was shot at Miami Beach Senior High in early 2010, chronicling the Miami Beach Cheer Team.
 It is the third episode of the 11th season of the series.
 It premiered August 20, 2010, to mixed reviews.

 In 1985, the opening scene of the movie Band of the Hand (directed by Paul Michael Glaser) was filmed at MBSH.
 An explosion scene was filmed by blowing out the wall to a classroom in the 100 wing.

-The frequent winter arrival of "snowbird" children required that a school staff member, or a student, escort each such child around the school while explaining traditions, facility locations, etc. During the 1952–1953 school year, a small group of students produced a 20-minute introduction film for these visitors.
-It was the first color and sound movie about a school using professional equipment and made only by students.
-The director was Douglas Fithian whose family business was a professional film production company.

 Student demographics

 The ethnic composition of the student body is: